 In its 2006 ROD for the JAI Project, FHWA selected Alternative 2B, East Lynn Canal Highway, for advancement to design and construction.
-Through development of this Draft SEIS, FHWA and DOT&PF reassessed the reasonable alternatives considered in the 2006 Final EIS, as well as an additional alternative identified as a result of a District Court ruling.
-This alternative would improve access to Juneau using existing AMHS assets and is identified as Alternative 1B.

-After careful review and consideration of the updated information and analyses conducted in support of this Draft SEIS, FHWA and DOT&PF continue to prefer Alternative 2B.
-This preference was established by balancing the identified needs, the economic costs, and the impacts to the human environment.
-All reasonable alternatives evaluated in this Draft SEIS are under consideration and have been evaluated to a comparable level of detail5.
-The selected alternative will be identified in a new ROD.
+During development of the 2014 Draft SEIS, FHWA and DOT&PF reassessed the reasonable alternatives considered in the 2006 Final EIS, as well as an additional alternative identified as a result of a District Court ruling.
+This additional alternative was designed to improve access to Juneau using existing AMHS assets and is identified as Alternative 1B.
+After careful review and consideration of the updated information and analyses conducted in support of the 2014 Draft SEIS, FHWA and DOT&PF continued to prefer Alternative 2B, and the published 2014 Draft SEIS reflected that preference.